 Mom goes over to her son and gets down on his level, although far enough back so that he can't hit her face.
 (Being on his level

 reduces his fear so he's less likely to lash out.)
 She speaks with tenderness and strength.
 "That really hurt me.
 I know you were angry.
-But I won't let you hurt me.
-People are NOT for hitting."
+But people are NOT for hitting.
+It's never okay to hit.
+You can tell me what you need without attacking me."

 Adrian: "But it's not fair.
 I NEED to go to Jake's house.
 You said I could, yesterday."
 (Notice that Adrian is